zach-mattson/Bitwarden_CLI_Script_Linux/README.md

 Using a password file, ensure that the password is the only thing on the first line of the file.
 By the recommendation of Bitwarden, "protect [your password file] by locking access down to only the user who needs to run bw unlock and only providing read access to that user."

+Current additions in development:
+    -utilizing Python's pandas as a way to eliminate the need for a strict csv format.
+    -improving error messages so as to be descriptive about the solution to the error.